asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 Each sub data is stored three ways replicated.
 I'm going to be talking about this a bit.
 Yeah.
-So it is replicated in three ways.
+It is replicated in three ways.
 Yeah.

 {% include timecode.html time="3:55" %}
-So block manager Paxos maintains metadata about virtual disks.
+Block manager Paxos maintains metadata about virtual disks.
-So basically where you know your virtual disk, where the data is actually located for this.
+Basically where you know your virtual disk, where the data is actually located for this.
-So which chunk manager stores the data.
+Which chunk manager stores the data.

 Block client connects to that and obviously caches those mappings because they don't change that often.
 The data, everything is implemented on Paxos in their services, which we will import later because they will rip that